 Perform Regular Scalp Checks on your Children.

 It can be tricky to catch head lice early on, but checking regularly for symptoms is the best way to ensure you catch head lice before it spreads throughout your household.
 Nit combs are an awesome resource for looking through your child’s hair for head lice.
-Nit combs are available to purchase at any Lice Clinics of America location or online through many other stores.
+Nit combs are available to purchase at any Lice Clinics of Texas location or online through many other stores.